No results were found...

 Coursera welcome email

-And they pair it nicely with their CTA button text.
-Which would you rather be told to do: “Let’s Go”, “Study now” or "Learn more"?
+And Coursera pairs it nicely with its CTA button text.
+Which would you rather be told to do: “Let’s Go”, “Study now”, or "Learn more"?

 5. Make the CTA button big enough